In this latest edition of Byron’s Book Club, Byron Udell, Founder and CEO of AccuQuote, reviews “Principles: Life & Work” by Ray Dalio.

 Dalio also believes that, as a business owner, one should be surrounded by smart, free-thinking people.
 “To be a successful investor, you have to be an independent thinker who bets against the consensus and is right,” says Dalio, in a recently interview in Forbes.
 He continues: “Over time and through a lot of painful mistakes, I learned that the best way for me to do that would be to surround myself with the smartest independent thinkers I could find who would push my thinking and point out where I might be wrong.”
 The author calls this “Idea Meritocracy” an essential component to any successful investor.

-In his book, he also notes that creative disagreements should actually be encouraged, not denounced.
+In “Principles: Life & Work,” he also notes that creative disagreements should actually be encouraged, not denounced.
 Resolving disagreements and achieving consensus are the most effective ways to keep your team in synch.

 There’s a lot of great insights in “Principles,” including:

 • Recognize that People are Built Very Differently

 • Manage as Someone Who is Designing and Operating a Machine to Achieve the Goal